 Convictions for more serious crimes called felonies carry severe penalties, including longer sentences — perhaps even life — in state prison.
-These felonies are often violent crimes such as murder, rape, arson or crimes against children.
-However, they may also be nonviolent crimes that society considers especially heinous, like a fourth DUI within 10 years, white collar crimes or grand theft.
+These felonies are often violent crimes such as murder, voluntary manslaughter, mayhem, rape, forcible sodomy, arson, hit and run, carjacking, drive-by shooting, or crimes against children.
+However, they may also be nonviolent crimes that society considers especially heinous, like a fourth DUI within 10 years, white collar crimes, or grand theft.

 If you are convicted of a felony, you also lose some of your civil rights such as the right to own a firearm or serve in the armed forces.
-You may also be disqualified from seeking employment in certain industries.
-Depending on the offense, you may also have the “three strikes” rule hanging over your head, which means increasingly harsh penalties for future convictions.
-As an aggressive criminal defense attorney, I will fight to protect your freedom.
+You may also be disqualified from seeking employment in certain industries and may lose and be barred from professional licenses.
+For noncitizens, you may face deportation or other immigration consequences.
+Depending on the offense, you may also have the “three strikes” rule hanging over your head which means increasingly harsh penalties for future convictions.

-Don’t Face Criminal Charges Without An Experienced Lawyer
+Never Face Criminal Charges without an Experienced Lawyer

 At The Law Office of Christopher A. Lamiero, we focus on defending the rights of the residents of Alameda County and surrounding regions with energy and determination, whether you face misdemeanor or felony charges.
 When your future and freedom are on the line, it is vital that you have a tried and tested legal advocate working solely to help you achieve the best possible outcome.
 Whether through negotiation with the prosecutor or by representing you at trial, Attorney Christopher Lamiero will put all of his vast experience and knowledge into your defense.